Crystallize logo

 What Is a Headless CMS?

-To illustrate, let’s compare the headless solution with the traditional, also called monolith or coupled CMS (think WordPress, Drupal, Sitecore, etc.).
+To illustrate, let’s compare the headless solution with the traditional monolith or coupled CMS (think WordPress, Drupal, Sitecore, etc.).
 The traditional CMS has one default front end where the content is displayed.
 In the headless CMS, content can be published on numerous front ends independent of each other (desktop, mobile, tablet, etc.).
+The front-end layers are defined in advance, and the content is served to them through APIs, enabling the high flexibility and speed necessary today.

 But what exactly are the differences between headless and traditional monolith CMSs?